incorrigo/mIRC_replies/README.md

 # Message Reply Script for mIRC
 ### This script adds the message replies feature to channel and query windows in mIRC
-Protocol specification published by IRC v3 w.g. - [specification link](https://ircv3.net/specs/client-tags/reply)
+Protocol specification published by IRC v3 e.g. - [specification link](https://ircv3.net/specs/client-tags/reply)

 * Client message tag +draft/reply
 Most IRC clients which support this feature use the "draft/" prefix, because currently the reply feature protocol is in the draft phase